 The job stated on a certificate of sponsorship must pay the required salary and meet the points requirement:

 - Those who are under twenty-six years of age can come under the new entrant salary rate of at least £20,480 or 70% of the going rate for the job, whichever is higher.

-- Those who have completed a degree in the UK or have three months or less to completion of any age (not necessary to have graduated), and wish to switch from a Student visa or Tier 4 visa to a Skilled Worker visa, can also come under the salary rate of £20,480 per annum, or 70% of the going rate, whichever is higher.
+- Those who have completed a degree in the UK, or have three months or less to completion of any age (not necessary to have graduated), or have completed a degree in the UK in the last two years, and wish to apply for a Skilled Worker visa, can also come under the salary rate of £20,480 per annum, or 70% of the going rate, whichever is higher.
 This also includes those who have completed twelve months of a course leading to a PhD or those who have completed or have three months or less to completion of a Postgraduate Certificate in Education or Professional Graduate Diploma of Education.

 - Those who are 26 years of age or older and who do not come under one of the exemptions, will usually need to be paid £25,600, or the going rate for the job whichever is higher.
 Those whose occupation comes under the shortage occupation list or those who have a relevant PhD can be paid a lower salary.
 Under the new Skilled Worker visa system, it is important to look at the new points system closely as well.

 - Medical-related occupations typically come under the NHS salary bands.
 However, a minimum salary of £20,480 still needs to be paid.
 If the NHS salary band shows a higher salary, then the higher salary needs to be paid.